 This shift between the character’s perspective and an overhead view might break the immersion a bit, but it helps highlight the strategy elements of the game.

-On the other hand, strategy games often lack mainstream appeal because they don’t offer the level of immersion the average gamer arguably enjoys.
+On the other hand, strategy titles often lack mainstream appeal because they don’t offer the level of immersion the average gamer arguably enjoys.
 That is why strategy RPGs present a more personal perspective when it comes to the story.
-When a story revolves around a pivotal character - the one the player just so happen to control - the change in camera angles doesn’t harm the player’s investment in the game.
+When a story revolves around a pivotal character - the one the player just so happens to control - the change in camera angles doesn’t harm the player’s investment in the game.

 But with Strategy RPG you don’t really have to choose.
 This unique subgenre offers the best of both worlds.